ColoradoStark/API-Server-Wrapper/README.md

    For the Instance Type Select the latest build of:  ubuntu/images/hvm-ssd/ubuntu-xenial-16.04-amd64-server from the (free) community instances menu

-2. When you reach step 6 toward the bottom of the page there will be an advanced options menu Click that and then click the "Select File" checkbox.
-Next upload the file provisioner.sh.
+2. When you reach step 6 toward the bottom of the page there will be an advanced Details menu Click that and then under User Data click the "As File" checkbox.
+Click the choose file button then upload the file provisioner.sh.

 3. Finish launching the instance.